felipefpx/flutter_clean_bloc/README.md

 - [build_runner](https://pub.dev/packages/build_runner): A build system for Dart code generation and modular compilation;
 - [effective_dart](https://pub.dev/packages/effective_dart): Linter rules corresponding to the guidelines in Effective Dart;
 - [json_serializable](https://pub.dev/packages/json_serializable): Automatically generate code for converting to and from JSON by annotating Dart classes;
-- [mocktail](https://pub.dev/packages/mocktail): A Dart mock library which simplifies mocking with null safety support and no manual mocks or code generation.
+- [mocktail](https://pub.dev/packages/mocktail): A Dart mock library which simplifies mocking with null safety support and no manual mocks or code generation;

+## Generate code coverage report

+- **Required**: install the LCov for your operating system (ex: run `$ brew install lcov` on mac);
+- Run this command to generate the html coverage: `$ flutter test --coverage && genhtml -o coverage coverage/lcov.info`